Hamad bin Khalifa Al Thani: Foreign relations

-The Emir made a $100 million donation for the relief of New Orleans following the 2005 Hurricane Katrina.
-He was a key person in the cease fire during the 2006 Lebanon War and contributed majorly in the relief of damaged areas.
+The Emir made a $100 million donation for the relief of New Orleans following Hurricane Katrina in 2005.
+He was a key person in the cease fire during the 2006 Lebanon War and contributed significantly in the relief of damaged areas.

 In 2012, the Emir proposed deploying Arab troops to reduce killings in the Syrian civil war.
 He provided two military bases for foreign troops, Al Udeid Air Base and Camp As Sayliyah.

 Despite the prevalence of anti-Israel sentiment within the Arab world, he had previously maintained friendly relations with Israel.
 He met Foreign Minister of Israel Tzipi Livni (25 September 2007) in New York City.
 This marked the first real attempt by any leader in the Persian Gulf to pursue dialogue with Israel.
 However, Qatar severed diplomatic ties with Israel in 2009 in response to Israel's actions during the Gaza War.
 The emir has also expressed his objection to Israeli settlement policy, especially the Judaization of Jerusalem.

-Gaza and Hamas
+Palestine and Syria

 In October 2012, the Emir made a landmark visit to Gaza by being the first head of state to go there since the 2006 election of Hamas and the imposition of a blockade by Israel.
 He took a flight to Egypt before being driven into Gaza.
-While there, the emir was thought to be launching a $254 million reconstruction project in the territory, and giving an address to the Palestinian people.
+While there, the Emir was thought to be launching a $254 million reconstruction project in the territory, and giving an address to the Palestinian people.
 Palestine's interior ministry was said to have a "well-prepared plan" to provide security for the emir during his stay.
 Incidents nevertheless continued.

-In October 2012, Hamad made a historic visit to Gaza and pledged US$400 million in humanitarian aid to Hamas, to build infrastructure projects and hospitals.
+In October 2012, Hamad visited Gaza and pledged US$400 million in humanitarian aid to Hamas, to build infrastructure projects and hospitals.
 Despite Qatar's ties to Hamas, they maintain diplomatic and business relations with Israel.
-Sheikh Hamad provided financial and material support to opposition rebels in both the Libyan Civil War, which led to the overthrow of Muammar Gaddafi, and the ongoing Syrian civil war which seeks to oust President Bashar al-Assad.
-It has been reported that he has also provided support to jihadist organizations such as Ansar Dine and the Movement for Unity and Jihad in West Africa, who are fighting for independence in the Northern Mali conflict, as well as the Al-Nusra Front in Syria.

-Criticism and allegations of support to US designated terrorist organizations

 In December 2012, The New York Times accused the Qatari government of funding the Al-Nusra Front, a U.S. government designated terrorist organization.
 Others have noted the Emir's visit to Gaza and meeting with Hamas, which houses a militant wing, Izz ad-Din al-Qassam Brigades.
-In January 2013, French politicians again accused the Emir's government of giving material support to Islamist groups in Mali and the French newspaper Le Canard enchaîné quoted an unnamed source in French military intelligence saying that "The MNLA, al Qaeda-linked Ansar Dine and MUJAO have all received cash from Doha."
+However, Qatar denies these allegations, stating that its policy is to help facilitate constructive engagement between Hamas and the Palestinian Authority.

+In 2004, 2010, 2014, and 2017, the Qatari government introduced new anti-terror laws to combat terrorism, terrorism financing and related crimes.
+In 2019 the Qatari government introduced a new anti-money laundering and counter terror financing laws.

+In August 2020, the US State Department sent the Coordinator for Counterterrorism Nathan Sales to Doha to thank Qatar for their efforts against terrorism and to discuss Qatar's role in combating the financing of terrorism, its new Anti-Money Laundering/Countering the Financing of Terrorism legislation and its participation in the Global Coalition to Defeat ISIS.